loot/libloot/docs/api/sorting.rst

 Create plugin graph vertices
 =================================

+Once the plugins have been loaded, they are sorted into their current load
+order:

+* If both plugins have positions in the current load order, the function preserves their existing relative order.
+* If one plugin has a position and the other does not, the plugin with a position goes before the plugin without a position.
+* If neither plugin has a load order position, a case-insensitive lexicographical comparison of their filenames without file extensions is used to decide their order.
+If they are equal, a case-insensitive lexicographical comparison of their file extensions is used.

-Once loaded, a directed graph is created and the plugins are added to it in lexicographical order as vertices.
+After that, a directed graph is created and the plugins are added to it as vertices in their sorted order.

 Any metadata a plugin has in the masterlist and userlist are then merged into its vertex's data store.
 Plugin group dependencies are also resolved and added as group-derived plugins.

 Create plugin graph edges
 ==============================